Optimal Embeddings of Posets in Hypercubes: Final remarks

-Nevertheless, the question of how `low' a poset can be embedded in a hypercube is in itself an interesting one, regrdless of its connection to poset saturation.
+Nevertheless, the question of how `low' a poset can be embedded in a hypercube is in itself an interesting one, regardless of its connection to poset saturation.
 There are two notions here that are closely linked, namely the hypercube-height and the hypercube-width.
-Whilst one might superficially think that the hypercube-height is understood, in the sense that $0\leq h^*(\mathcal P)\leq |\mathcal P|-1$ and both bounds can be achieved (by the single point poset and the chain respectively), we do not know how to compute the hypercube-height of an arbitrary poset.
+Whilst one might superficially think that the hypercube-height is understood, in the sense that $0\leq h^*(\mathcal P)\leq |\mathcal P|-1$ and both bounds can be achieved (by the single point poset and the chain, respectively), we do not know how to compute the hypercube-height of an arbitrary poset.
 In other words, what structural feature makes a poset have large hypercube-height?
-With this in mind, we ask the following natural question. \begin{question} For which finite posets $\mathcal P$ do we have that $h^*(\mathcal P)=|\mathcal P|-1$? \end{question} Moreover, the hypercube-height and the hypercube-width are very closely linked -- seemingly one canot understand one without the other.
-This prompts us to asking the following question. \begin{question} Is there a tight inequality between $h^*(\mathcal P)$ and $w^*(\mathcal P)$ that holds for any finite poset $\mathcal P$, other than the trivial $w^*(\mathcal P)\leq|\mathcal P|h^*(\mathcal P)$? \end{question} Finally, we have shown that $w^*(\mathcal P)\leq |\mathcal P|$ for any finite poset $\mathcal P$, and equality is achieved.
+With this in mind, we ask the following natural question. \begin{question} For which finite posets $\mathcal P$ do we have that $h^*(\mathcal P)=|\mathcal P|-1$? \end{question} Moreover, the hypercube-height and the hypercube-width are very closely linked -- seemingly one cannot understand one without the other.
+This prompts us to asking the following question. \begin{question} Is there a tight inequality between $h^*(\mathcal P)$ and $w^*(\mathcal P)$ that holds for any finite poset $\mathcal P$, and only involves absolute constants, $h^*(\mathcal P)$ and $w^*(\mathcal P)$? \end{question} Finally, we have shown that $w^*(\mathcal P)\leq |\mathcal P|$ for any finite poset $\mathcal P$, and equality is achieved.
 The simplest example when equality is achieved is when $\mathcal P$ is an antichain.
 It is not hard to construct other examples, but what makes a poset have this property?
-We therefore ask the following. \begin{question} For which finite posets $\mathcal P$ do we have that $w^*(\mathcal P)=|\mathcal P|$? \end{question} \Addresses
+We therefore ask the following. \begin{question} For which finite posets $\mathcal P$ do we have that $w^*(\mathcal P)=|\mathcal P|$? \end{question} {\textbf{Acknowledgment.} The first author would like to thank G-Research for generously funding his stay in Cambridge while undertaking this project.} \Addresses